 The Actavis deal turned out to be overpriced and left Teva burdened with debt, despite achieving status as the largest drug maker in the world.
 As of October 2018, Teva’s market capitalisation stood at $21 billion.
 Teva has been a generous dividend payer.
 It started paying out dividends in February 2005, dishing out $0.30 per share quarterly to shareholders.
 The quarterly dividends grew consistently until 2014 when Teva paid out $1.21 per share.
 Following the huge Actavis deal, Teva cut quarterly dividends in 2015 to $0.34 per share, and even further in 2017 to $0.085 per share.
 In December 2017, Teva announced a suspension of dividends on its ordinary shares and ADRs as it sought to drive down its overall debt significantly.

 The consensus in Wall Street is that Teva is a high-value stock as it operates in an inelastic industry.
 Demand for various drugs is difficult to determine because it is so hard to predict what illnesses, when and how many people will fall ill or need treatment.
 However, this is an industry typically immune to recessions and political factors.
 It also has many other fundamental factors going its way, including increased longevity that will continue to increase the demand for drugs used for both treatment and maintenance therapies.
 Still, investors should consider the following factors when trading Teva stock:

 - Legislative or Taxation Policy Changes

 Teva sells its products all over the world.
 Medical products are usually the target of frequent legislative and taxation policies.
-For instance, the United States President, Donald Trump, started pushing for lower prices for medical products in 2018.
+For instance, the United States President, Donald Trump, started pushing for lower prices for medical products in 2018, like the main competitor Medtronic.
 Even though Teva enjoys the pricing power of generic products, such legislation could greatly impact its bottom line.